fabsakae/github-action-course/README.md

 Finalização dos Triggers:

 Após explorar as diferentes formas de acionar um workflow, reduza a lista de gatilhos para deixar apenas workflow_dispatch para evitar que este workflow seja executado a cada push e polua a lista de execuções do workflow.
+Practical Exercise 03 - Working with Windows and Ubuntu Runners

+Exercise Description

+In this practical exercise, our goal is to explore different possibilities for setting runners for our workflows.

+Here are the instructions for the exercise:

+Create a file named 03-workflow-runners.yaml under the .github/workflows folder in the root of your repository.

+Name the workflow 03 - Workflow Runners.

+Add the following triggers to your workflow:

+push

+Add three jobs to the workflow:

+The first job, ubuntu-echo, should run on ubuntu-latest and have a single step, named Show OS, which runs a multi-line bash script printing "This job is running on an Ubuntu runner.", and then the runner OS on the next line.

+The second job, windows-echo, should run on windows-latest and have a single step, named Show OS, which runs a multi-line bash script printing "This job is running on a Windows runner.", and then the runner OS on the next line.

+The third job, mac-echo, should run on macos-latest and have a single step, named Show OS, which runs a multi-line bash script printing "This job is running on a MacOS runner.", and then the runner OS on the next line.

+Change the workflow triggers to contain only workflow_dispatch to prevent this workflow from running with every push and pollute the list of workflow runs.